microsoft/SigmaCollab/DatasetCard.md

 # HuggingFace Dataset Card for SigmaCollab

 <!-- Provide a quick summary of the dataset. -->
 __`SigmaCollab`__ is a dataset that enables research on human-AI physically situated collaboration.
 The dataset consists of a set of 85 sessions in which untrained participants were guided by a mixed-reality assistive AI agent in performing procedural tasks in the physical world.
+In addition 8 sessions are available in which an expert performed the same tasks.

 ## Dataset Details